Utah Transit Authority Police Department: Jurisdiction

 The UTA Police Department's jurisdiction is UTA transit district property and resources, which includes UTA buildings, maintenance and service centers, train stations, bus stops, Park and Ride lots, and any UTA equipment or vehicle.
-The UTA transit police jurisdiction is also extended onto the right of way of train tracks and twenty feet in and around any UTA property or vehicle.
+The UTA transit police jurisdiction is also extended onto the right-of-way of train tracks and twenty feet in and around any UTA property or vehicle.
 The UTA transit district has a large jurisdiction, from Utah County on the south to Box Elder County on the north and from Tooele County on the west to Summit County on the east, with Salt Lake, Davis, and Weber counties in the middle.
 Although neither Summit County, nor any municipality therein, is a participant in the UTA transit district, UTA transit vehicles do provide service to Park City through a special arrangement with Park City and Summit County.

 Laws and procedures

-The UTA transit district is governed by the UTA Board of Trustees, who are appointed to the board by the cities, counties, and the state.
-The Board of Trustees enact ordinances, just as municipal and county councils enact municipal or county codes.
 UTA ordinances are primarily enforced by Transit Police Officers, although they can also be enforced by other law enforcement agencies.
 Violators of UTA ordinances, can be issued civil or criminal citations depending on the violation.
 UTA civil citations, such as fare evasion, are not criminal and are reviewed and administered by a UTA civil administrator.
 Criminal charges filed by the UTA Police Department are reviewed and administered by the justice court, district court, or federal court in which the offense occurred.
 Transit Police Officers have the legal authority as law enforcement officers of the State of Utah, to enforce municipal, county, state, and federal laws outside of their jurisdiction.

 Department command

-The Utah Transit Authority Police Department is managed by the Public Safety Manager who is appointed to the position by the UTA General Manager and the board of trustees.
+The Utah Transit Authority Police Department is managed by the Public Safety Manager, who is appointed to the position by the UTA General Manager and the board of trustees.
 The command structure is made up of the Public Safety Manager, captains, lieutenants, sergeants and officers.
 The UTA Police Department has sworn law enforcement officers and non-sworn support personnel, which includes dispatchers, office personnel, and security officers.

-In 2011 UTA considered the possibility of combining its Public Safety Department with the Unified Police Department of Greater Salt Lake (which is headed by the Salt Lake County Sheriff).
+In 2011, UTA considered the possibility of combining its Public Safety Department with the Unified Police Department of Greater Salt Lake, which is headed by the Salt Lake County Sheriff.